conduktor/conduktor-docs/docs/gateway/concepts/01-Clients.md

 ### OAuthbearer

-Oauthbearer uses a OAuth2/OIDC security provider to authenticate a token in gateway.
+Oauthbearer uses a OAuth2/OIDC security provider to authenticate a token in Gateway.

 The Oauth credentials base is managed in the configured provider.